-With its tropical climate, exuberant, yet laid back Latin culture, and relative affluence, safety, and political stability compared to its neighboring countries, the continuing surge in the numbers of expats moving to Panama is hardly surprising.
+With its tropical climate, exuberant, yet laid back Latin culture, and relative affluence, safety and political stability comparative to its neighboring countries, the continuing surge in the numbers of expats moving to Panama is hardly surprising.
 Nestled between the Caribbean to its north and the Pacific to its south, this small Central American country has a particular draw for US citizens with a desire to relocate beyond their native borders.
 Its famous continent splitting canal existed as an unincorporated US territory from 1904 to 1979.
-This helped establish Panama’s strong cultural relations with the US, the spread of English within its major cities, and it’s still expanding the community of US expats.
+This helped establish Panama’s strong cultural relations with the US, the spread of English within its major cities, and its still expanding community of US expats.
 In recent years increasing numbers of expats of other nationalities have also begun arriving on its sandy white shores.

 We have prepared this guide to offer an outline of the cost of living in Panama in case you, too, are thinking about making the move there.
 The Panamanian currency, the Balboa, has been pegged to the US dollar at a fixed rate since 1903.
 As a result, the two currencies share the same value and US paper currency is legal tender in Panama.
 As is true of any country, prices and the general cost of living vary from place to place.
 For this article, we have focused on the cost of living in two of Panama’s most popular expat destinations: Boquete and Panama City.

 Sitting astride the Pacific mouth of the Panama Canal, Panama City is the county’s capital and also its largest city.
 Among its streets Spanish colonial grandeur rubs shoulders with ultra modern skyscrapers and the local Panamanian culture mingles with a diverse and growing cosmopolitan community.
 This city is especially popular with many of the younger and higher income expats in Panama, but you’ll find plenty of digital nomads and foreign retirees here too.